 Curriculum delivery by subject specialist teachers who are qualified Teachers of the Deaf and proficient in sign language.
-Commitment to ongoing assessment both formative and summative to effectively inform planning.

-Appropriate courses tailored to individual or group needs in terms of level, content and assessment at end of KS4.
-Low teacher to pupil ratio enabling flexible set arrangements where groups of students learn at an appropriate pace and some small groups of students receive targeted support to endeavour to attain higher grades.
+Delivery incorporates ongoing assessment both formative and summative to effectively inform subsequent lesson planning.
+Courses are selected and tailored to individual or group needs in terms of level, content and accreditation at end of KS4.
+Low teacher to pupil ratio enabling flexible set arrangements where organised groups of students learn at an appropriate pace and some small groups of students receive targeted support in order to attain higher grades.